mosaicoigreja/cr/README.md

 # cr
-Separar apostila do guia de estudo
+Separar apostila do guia de estudo do celebrando a restauracao